SkylineCommunications/dataminer-docs/connector-help/connector_help/Amazon_AWS_S3_File_Upload.md

 # Amazon AWS S3 File Upload

-This driver allows you to automatically upload files from a specific source directory to the Amazon Simple Storage Service (Amazon S3) cloud platform.
+This connector allows you to automatically upload files from a specific source directory to the Amazon Simple Storage Service (Amazon S3) cloud platform.

 ## About